Hugh Harris: Headmaster

 Roger Lemons: Student Resource Officer

-Roger worked in the Tennessee Highway patrol and worked at St. Paul Christian Academy for 6 years as their Student Resource Officer.
+Roger worked in the Tennessee Highway patrol and worked at another Christian school for 6 years as their Student Resource Officer.
 He has been serving the Nashville area community since 2007.
 He has been with FCA since April of 2019.
 Roger is married to his wife Tiana and has two furbabies Linus and Lucy.
 He greets the students daily at the front door and helps bring security to our community.

 Abbey LeRoy: Middle School Teacher